Hypoglycemia in the newborn

 What are the symptoms of hypoglycemia in the newborn?

-The symptoms of hypoglycemia may resemble other conditions or medical problems.
-Always consult your baby's physician for a diagnosis.
+Since the symptoms of hypoglycemia may resemble other conditions or medical problems, it is advisable to consult your baby's physician for a diagnosis.

 How is hypoglycemia in the newborn diagnosed?